Programming

 </div>

-<p>This is below the hidden div.</p>
+<p>You should see this text below the hidden div.</p>